-Pep Malagrava Rigo, Director General of Energy and Climate Change, explains why the Government of Balearic Islands wanted to welcome the Blueweek2023:
+Pep Malagrava Rigo, Director General of Energy and Climate Change, explains why the Government of Balearic Islands proposed to host the 2023 event:

 “Balearic Islands want to be a lighthouse in the Mediterranean sea.
 We have been a reference for our experience in tourism but we want to go forward.
 Last years showed us we cannot rely on only one engine to boost our economy.
 That’s why we started to develop policies to be stronger.